Slender: The Arrival

 - 50 % negative mentions

 The monetization aspect of the game has received mixed reviews, with some users appreciating the absence of microtransactions, while others criticize it as a cash grab, particularly in comparison to previous titles in the series.
-Additionally, there are concerns about proper labeling and support for paying customers.
+There are concerns about transparency in labeling the game and a call for better support for paying customers.

 “No microtransactions, thank you!”